dpc10ster/RJafroc/cran-comments.md

 * No errors, warnings or notes on `oldrel`,`release` or `developer`.
 ## Windows portability ##
 * This was tested on https://win-builder.r-project.org
-* Both `release` and `development` versions of `R` generated 1 Note, which was expected, stating that this was a new submission, and that the previous submission had been archived.
+* Both `release` and `development` versions of `R` generated 1 Note, which was expected, stating that this was a new submission, and that the previous submission had been archived.The Note states:
+> CRAN repository db overrides:
+> X-CRAN-Comment: Archived on 2019-01-17 as installation errors were
+>   not corrected.
+>
+> With C++11 on Solaris, as needed for R-devel.
 * The `old-release` version generated an additional note stating that the installed size is 6.2Mb, and two sub-directories of 1Mb or more: were identified (`doc`: 2.1Mb and `libs`: 1.7Mb).
 * _We have taken care to minimize file size by compressing all image files used in the vignettes, which we feel make an essential contribution to the usability of this package_.
 ## Other platform portability ##